 Stop Stalking and Start Talking – Stalking in Relationships

-It is hard to know exactly what has created a culture of snooping and stalking in relationships, my gut tells me it has something to do with reality TV shows like The Jersey Shore and The Real Housewives.
-These reality TV shows that center around narcissistic people who focus on gossip, competition and jealousy promote dishonesty and a lack of trust for the people we love in our lives.
-Social media outlets like Facebook and Twitter help create an environment where honesty, authenticity and genuine connection are not core values.
+It is hard to know exactly what has created a culture of snooping and stalking in relationships; my gut tells me it has something to do with reality TV shows like The Jersey Shore and The Real Housewives.
+These shows center around narcissistic people who focus on gossip, competition, and jealousy, which promotes dishonesty and a lack of trust for the people we love in our lives.
+Social media outlets like Facebook and Twitter help create an environment where honesty, authenticity, and genuine connection are not core values.

 Reality TV and Stalking in Relationships

 Many of these reality TV shows parallel American stereotypical gender roles, but just the negative ones.
-Men are portrayed as selfish and dishonest.
-Women appear superficial and bratty.
-It is rare to see warmth, authenticity, generosity or support for friends, family and letters on display.
+Men are portrayed as selfish and dishonest, and women appear superficial and bratty.
+It is rare to see warmth, authenticity, generosity, or support for friends, family, and letters on display.
 It is no wonder that people in their 20s and 30s have such distrust for each other.
-I sense this lack of trust and trustworthiness are at the root of stalking in relationships.
+I sense this lack of trust and trustworthiness is at the root of stalking in relationships.

 Jealousy and Stalking in Relationships